 Threat model analysis

-This document is a draft version of the Mithril threat model prepared by the Mithril core team:
+This is a draft version of the Mithril threat model, prepared by the Mithril core team.
+It is open for external feedback and contributions before being finalized.

-- Feel free to contribute to this document by using the Edit this page link a the bottom of the page.
+- To contribute, use the Edit this page option at the bottom of the page.

-- If you think there is a security vulnerability in Mithril, please disclose it responsibly by following the Security Vulnerability Disclosure Policy.
+- If you discover a security vulnerability, report it responsibly by following the security vulnerability disclosure policy.

-The threat model is a living document and is kept up-to-date with the latest Mithril version
+The threat model is a living document, updated to reflect the latest Mithril version.

 System analysis